NRE vs NRO Accounts: The Comparison Overview for Global Indians

 Joint Account Rules

 Can you share the account with a resident Indian?
-This is a common query on banks and other major portals regarding nre vs nro accounts.
+This is a commonly asked questions on banks and other major portals regarding nre vs nro accounts.

 NRE Account: You can open an NRE account jointly with another NRI.
 However, you can only open it with a resident Indian on a “former or survivor” basis.